 Some circumstances in your family can cause you to lose your parental rights over a child or children.
 Depending on the circumstances that caused the involuntary relinquishment of parental rights, a family court can or cannot restore the parental rights.
-We have put together information of legal grounds for the termination and restoration of the parental rights in Utah.
+We have put together information on legal grounds for the termination and restoration of parental rights in Utah.

 Termination of Parental Rights

-A judge may terminate parental rights of one parent while leaving legal rights of the other parent still intact.
+A judge may terminate the parental rights of one parent while leaving the legal rights of the other parent still intact.
 Both parents may also have their parental rights terminated.
 If the parental rights of both the parents get terminated, the state of Utah takes up the care of the child.
 The state may take steps for the adoption and placement of the child.

 - Parent declared incompetent or unfit – If the courts find enough grounds to show that the parent is unfit to have the child in custody or cannot take care of the kid, it may terminate her or his parental rights over the child.

 - Through a petition – A foster parent or any other interested party may file for termination of the parental rights regarding a particular child.
 The attorney general files a petition in this respect on behalf of the parent.

-- Consent – A parent can fill out a petition for consent to his or her rights being relinquishment and provide reasons for taking the move.
+- Consent – A parent can fill out a petition for consent to his or her rights being relinquished and provide reasons for making the move.

 - Abuse – If a parent abuses the child in the way of injury, sexual abuse, abandonment, or neglect, the court can terminate his or her rights if such acts are proven to have taken place.